The Friars Club (season 7, episode 18)

 In a deleted scene, Mr. Peterman tells Elaine a story his own workplace romance, where he apprenticed to a honey factory in Belize, and had an affair with the chief beekeeper: “I knew I had to have that horrible creature.
 And I did.”

 240 Sullivan St., New York, NEW YORK (map)

 nearest subway: West 4th Street (A,B,C,D,E,F,M)

 Kramer has the idea for a restaurant that serves only peanut butter and jelly, called PB&J’s.
-This is Kramer’s vision brought to life – and Jerry Seinfeld even has a sandwich named for him on the menu!
+This was Kramer’s vision brought to life – and Jerry Seinfeld even had a sandwich named for him on the menu!

 205 W. 46th St., New York, NEW YORK (map)